renaissanceperiodization/docs/_diet/1.22-beta/faqs.md

 If you decline the change to your day targets when you change your activity levels, the RP recommendation may still change, but neither your day targets nor your [target average daily calories](/docs/diet-coach-app/1.22-beta/concepts/calories/#target-average-daily-calories) will automatically change.

-The reason that the app does not make those kinds of changes automatically in the middle of a week and doesn't even encourage you to make them on your own is that _for many people, it's psychologically unhealthy to introduce that amount of thrash_.
+The reason that the app does not make those kinds of changes automatically in the middle of a week and doesn't even encourage you to make them on your own is that _for many people, it's psychologically unhealthy to introduce that amount of disruptive, frequent adjustment and reactive change_.
 This is equivalent to looking at the scale every day and then trying to change how many calories you eat that day...like if you're on a cut, randomly gain some water weight, and then starve yourself that day because you fear you've actually gained weight.
 It's not good for you.

 While you _can_ up- and down-regulate calories on a particular day to scale with your activity levels, RP recommends that, in most cases, you just continue on with your week as programmed.
 Remember that [Weekly Review and Planning](/docs/diet-coach-app/1.22-beta/features/weekly-review-and-weekly-planning/) will catch your progress based on your actual eating and make updated recommendations for the following week.
 It's rarely critical to replan the remainder of the current week because life got a bit messy.

 However, if you feel a strong urgency to reprogram the rest of the week and get in line with the optimal RP recommendation, those tools are available to you.
-The chief reason that you would want to do this is if you know that you will be subconsciously inclined to try to correct for the changes yourself, and you'd rather get safe recommendations from the app than try to swag it.
+The chief reason that you would want to do this is if you know that you will be subconsciously inclined to try to correct for the changes yourself, and you'd rather get safe recommendations from the app than try to eyeball it or go by your gut.
 In that case, by all means, go to "Edit schedule", make any additional schedule changes you need to (eg, adding/removing/modifying workouts or step count targets), select the RP-recommended [target average daily calories](/docs/diet-coach-app/1.22-beta/concepts/calories/#target-average-daily-calories), and then run [Auto-configure](/docs/diet-coach-app/1.22-beta/features/auto-configure/) on the remaining days this week to help you to get back on track.

 # I did my Weekly Review and Planning before the end of the weekend, but then significantly deviated from my targets over the weekend, and now the app is saying I have an updated recommendation.
 What should I do?